How does tenant home insurance work?

 You shouldn’t scrimp on the level of cover you need but here are some ways you can save on your policy:

-If you live in shared accommodation, you need to tell the insurer who else you’re living with to avoid any future claim not paying out.
+If you live in shared accommodation, you must tell the insurer who else you’re living with to avoid having any future claims denied.

 For more tips on making your cover cheaper, here are 7 ways to save on your home insurance.